 March 8, 2018

-Today, on International Women’s Day, we celebrate the contributions of diverse women and the many ways in which women’s rights organisations are leading change all over the world.
+On International Women’s Day, we celebrated the contributions of diverse women and the many ways in which women’s rights organisations are leading change all over the world.

 IWDA knows that supporting and working in partnership with women’s rights organisations and movements is crucial for achieving sustainable change for women and girls.
 Research shows clearly that strong, autonomous women’s movements are essential to realising women’s rights.
 This is because women’s movements and the organisations they are comprised of know their local context and communities and understand the politics and priorities of their nations.
 Women’s rights organisations and movements are, therefore, ideally placed to work collectively to push for and support transformative change.